Lacrymology/states/openvpn/doc/pillar.rst

 openvpn:ca:days
 ~~~~~~~~~~~~~~~

-Number of days the CA will be valid.
+Number of days the Certificate Authority will be valid.

 .. _pillar-openvpn-ca-country: